Top 6 tips: Arriving in Australia as an international student

 As I mentioned in the first part about temporary or semi-permanent housing, this is one of the most important parts of arriving in Australia.
 This was the most stressful part for me as most properties in Clayton require inspections.
 Further on that point, I always recommend inspecting the property before signing.

-I would research your universities housing options, as they most likely have a section for their off-campus recommendations and websites they recommend looking at when looking for rental properties.
+I would research your university’s housing options, as they most likely have a section for their off-campus recommendations and websites they recommend looking at when looking for rental properties.
 I also always recommend checking frequently as properties come and go on these sites quickly, and you may find a property you really end up liking.

 If you want time to get settled and have the ability to head to Australia one month before your classes or orientation week starts, I highly recommend it.
 Not only does this give you adequate time to find housing, as it’s harder than you think, but it also gives you a chance to adventure and explore not only the city you will be living in, but also other areas of Australia!

-Good luck on your journey to the land Down Under!
+Good luck on your journey to the Land Down Under!

 *